 by Mantak Chia

-One of the few books with precise anatomical drawings of the structures inside the body, and how to train these in terms of the Tai Chi Chuan-principles.
-De-mystifying and interesting, can be used by all styles.
+One of the few books with precise anatomical drawings of the structures inside the body, and how to train these in terms of the Tai Chi-principles.
+De-mystifying, interesting, to be used by all styles.

 The Chinese book of Wisdom I Ching gives an insight the thought-forms, which has dominated Asia for centuries.
 The book can be used as adviser, oracle - or just be read for its profound insight in human and social relations.
 The language has a beautiful visuality.
 Do yourself a favour and get the Richard Wilhelm-translation.